Skip to main content

 Parts list screen with select part to viewParts list screen with select part to view

-The Parts List can be thought of as the "master inventory", which shows each part being tracked by Device42.
+The Parts List is the master inventory view, showing each part being tracked by Device42.
 The list is similar to other lists in Device42, including an Actions menu and the ability to search, sort, and filter for specific list items.

 You can also add parts from the Parts List by clicking Create in the top-right corner.